chronoxor/FastBinaryEncoding/README.md

 ```

 # Struct inheritance
-Structs allows to be inherited from another struct.
-In this case all fields
+Structs can be inherited from another struct.
+In this case all fields from the
-from the base struct will be present in a child one.
+base struct will be present in a child one.
 ```proto
 package proto